pmrv/cellhack-clone/README.md

 Implementation
 -

-`cellhack-clone` reads the implementations of the cell functions from a separate shared object for each player.

 Build with (you guessed it) `make`, it should™ just work.
+The default build comes with a simple SDL interface, if you don't want that or don't have SDL2 installed, build with `make OPTFLAGS=-DHEADLESS`.
 Run with `./build/cellhack number_of_turns width height player_name
 path_to_shared_object … …`, `width` and `height` give the size of the arena (with warped edges), `turns` how long the game should be played `player_name`